 Limitations and Future Directions

 After some candid discussion with participants, we discovered that a chatty minority of them had completely invented their dream reports, and a similar number had purposefully falsified their cognitive tests by ignoring instructions or actively choosing the wrong answer in order to end the test more quickly.
-This experiment disparages the widespread use of student populations for psychological testing.
-Also, there was limited time to train participants how to code using the Hall and Van de Castle, leaving many somewhat misinformed and confused.
-Future research may make use of incentive to increase participant integrity and overall engagement.
+This experiment disparages the widespread use of student populations as trustworthy and adequate for psychological testing, which may explain suspicious results such as those of distinguished sleep scientist Carlyle Smith suggesting telepathic dream communication.
+Also, there was limited time to train participants how to code using the Hall and Van de Castle method, leaving many somewhat misinformed and confused.
+Future research should make use of incentive to increase participant integrity and overall engagement, and utilize independent dream coders which are properly trained on Hall and Van de Castle.
 Neuroimaging techniques may be of use to examine the neuropsychological relationship between post-learning REM sleep and structured dream content to develop a richer understanding of which neurophysiological functions of REM sleep might enhance complex learning.

 Articles such as these involve meticulous research and writing.
 Your support is necessary to continue publishing this kind of content.
 Click here to contribute.